Titus O'Neil: Early life

-Bullard was born in Boynton Beach, Florida to Daria Bullard when she was 11 years old.
-His mother was molested and raped by her mother's boyfriend at 10 years old, and as a result she became pregnant with Bullard.
-He grew up in Live Oak, Florida, where he attended Suwannee High School.
+Thaddeus Michael Bullard was born in Boynton Beach, Florida, to Daria Bullard when she was 11 years old.
+His mother Daria was molested and raped by her mother's boyfriend at 10 years old, and as a result she became pregnant with Thaddeus.
+He grew up in Live Oak, Florida, where he resided at the Florida Sheriff's Youth Ranches, and attended Suwannee High School.
 He was a standout player for the Suwannee Bulldogs high school football, and was recognized by USA Today and Parade magazine as a high school All-American as a senior in 1995.

 Football career

 Bullard accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, and played for coach Steve Spurrier's Florida Gators football team from 1997 to 2000.
 He redshirted during the Gators' 1996 national championship season.
 Bullard lettered the next four seasons, playing in 44 regular season games with three starts.
 He was elected student body vice president in April 2000, and graduated in August 2000.
 While he was an undergraduate, he was initiated as a brother of Omega Psi Phi.
-After college, Bullard played in the Arena Football League from 2003 to 2007 with the Utah Blaze, Tampa Bay Storm, Las Vegas Gladiators, and Carolina Cobras.
+After college, Bullard played in the Arena Football League from 2003 to 2007 with the Carolina Cobras, Las Vegas Gladiators, Tampa Bay Storm, and Utah Blaze.